emiyl/dsi.cfw.guide-archive/guide/installing-sudokuhax.md

 4. Wait for the ESRB and EA screens to pass
 5. When prompted, touch the screen to load the entrypoint

 Sudokuhax will load whatever homebrew you have on your SD card as `boot.nds`.
 Currently, this is twlnf.
-It is recommended that you install SRLoader, as it can launch both commercial ROMs and homebrew, and has several emulators built it.
+It is recommended that you install SRLoader, as it can launch both commercial ROMs and homebrew, and has several emulators built in.

-It is recommended that you backup the `nand.bin` file created on your SD card to somewhere safe on your computer.